Leaderboard

 5 points

-Here's the challenging part.
+13. Here's the challenging part.
 IU would have benefitted greatly from having someone like Jake Forrester as a junior on the roster.
 How much better is our interior depth with Forrester and a healthy Brunk?
 Forrester averaged 9ppg and 6rpg for Temple this year.
 The good programs have that kind of depth.
 But I'm sure a big reason Forrester left was playing time.
 He started all 16 games for Temple this year.
 So, it seems like he was never going to stay at IU to backup Race Thompson.
 Or, would Race Thompson have stayed to backup Forrester?
 Probably not.
 How can these other schools get these guys to stay and be backups?
-Maybe it's culture and winning, but Archie was only in year two when Forrester left.5 points
+Maybe it's culture and winning, but Archie was only in year two when Forrester left.

 4 points